-Even the smallest passenger car presents a deadly, Herculean obstacle for a less visible, slower, slimmer, high riding bicyclist.
-Serious injuries to the brain, spine, shoulders, neck, and head, as well as fatalities, remain a greater risk to a rider.
+Even the smallest passenger car presents a deadly, Herculean obstacle for a less visible, slower, slimmer, high-riding bicyclist.
+Serious injuries to the brain, spine, shoulders, neck, and head and fatalities remain a greater risk to a rider.

 Who is culpable in an automobile versus a bicycle accident?